Skip to Content

 Home > Patients & Visitors > Health Library > Ear Examination

-of the ears that is done to screen for ear problems, such as
+An ear exam is a thorough check of the ears.
+It is done to screen for ear problems, such as

 hearing loss, ear pain, discharge, lumps, or objects in the ear.
 An ear

-examination can detect problems in the ear canal, eardrum, and the middle ear,
+exam can find problems in the ear canal, eardrum, and middle ear.
+These problems may include

 earwax, or an object like a bean or a bead.

-During an ear examination, an instrument called an
+During an ear exam, a tool called an

 otoscope is used to look at the outer ear canal and